atienophanice/Delani-Studio/README.md

 ## DELANI STUDIO
-This project interlinks clients to software developers, Sunday May 5 2019 By *PHANICE OWINO*
+This project is a design website that deals with different kind of designs By *PHANICE OWINO*
 ## Description
 This project has details on how Delani Studio  works.Also,it allows users to send messages and receive email confirmations n receival of the messages by the company.